I remember, a long time ago, that there were these green-stem-thingies, with sweet-smelling soft tops attached to them.

 - Sugar-Free Caramels, for any elderly who are diabetic and can’t have regular sugar.

 - A sweet note of encouragement!
-Download these cards free and print off on heavy cardstock.
+Download these cards free by clicking the button below and print off on heavy cardstock.
 Then write a note or scripture verse on the back.

 May Day Activities: